 GSK is taking the following actions to support the global response to COVID-19:

-- GSK and Sanofi are entering into a collaboration to develop an adjuvanted vaccine for COVID-19, using innovative technology from both companies, to help address the ongoing pandemic.
-Sanofi will contribute its S-protein COVID-19 antigen, which is based on recombinant DNA technology.
-GSK will contribute its proven pandemic adjuvant technology to the collaboration.
+- GSK and Sanofi are entering into a collaboration to develop an adjuvanted vaccine for COVID-19 , sing innovative technology from both companies, to help address the ongoing pandemic.
+Sanofi contributed its S-protein COVID-19 antigen, which is based on recombinant DNA technology.
+GSK contributed its proven pandemic adjuvant technology to the collaboration.
 The use of an adjuvant can be of particular importance in a pandemic situation since it may reduce the amount of vaccine protein required per dose, allowing more vaccine doses to be produced and therefore contributing to protect more people.

-- GSK is entering into a collaboration to find coronavirus solutions with Vir Biotechnology.
-The collaboration will use Vir’s proprietary monoclonal antibody platform technology to accelerate existing and identify new anti-viral antibodies that could be used as therapeutic or preventative options to help address the current COVID-19 pandemic and future outbreaks.
+- GSK entered into a collaboration to find coronavirus solutions with Vir Biotechnology.
+The collaboration uses Vir’s proprietary monoclonal antibody platform technology to accelerate existing and identify new anti-viral antibodies that could be used as therapeutic or preventative options to help address the current COVID-19 pandemic and future outbreaks.
 The companies will leverage GSK’s expertise in functional genomics and combine their capabilities in CRISPR screening and artificial intelligence to identify anti-coronavirus compounds that target cellular host genes.
 They will also apply their combined expertise to research SARS-CoV-2 and other coronavirus vaccines.

 - Donating $10 million to WHO and the UN Foundation's COVID-19 Solidarity Response Fund to support WHO and partners prevent, detect and manage the pandemic, particularly where the needs are the greatest.

-- GSK is entering a new collaborative research effort, the COVID-19 Therapeutics Accelerator, by making available compounds from its libraries for screening, with the aim of bringing forward the most promising molecules that could be used to treat cases of COVID-19.
+- GSK is collaborating with the COVID-19 Therapeutics Accelerator, making available compounds from its libraries for screening, with the aim of bringing forward the most promising molecules that could be used to treat cases of COVID-19.

 - Through this screening process, GSK has identified otilimab, an anti-GM-CSF (anti-granulocyte macrophage colony-stimulating factor) monoclonal antibody, currently in phase III development for rheumatoid arthritis, as a potential candidate molecule for patients who have been hospitalized with severe pulmonary COVID-19 related disease.
 These severe secondary complications of COVID-19 are caused by an over-reaction of the body’s immune system to fight the virus and GSK believes that otilimab can help control this process and plans to start the phase II study imminently.

-- GSK is also donating surplus reagents to countries to support diagnostic testing, preparing to do the same for surplus personal protective equipment (PPE) and have initiated new volunteering processes for employees, to enable those with medical or specialist expertise to provide support to frontline health workers and national governments.
+- GSK has donated surplus reagents to countries to support diagnostic testing, preparing to do the same for surplus personal protective equipment (PPE) and have initiated new volunteering processes for employees, to enable those with medical or specialist expertise to provide support to frontline health workers and national governments.

-GSK continues to monitor the situation closely, and take actions to develop our response to the pandemic.
-In doing so, we will continue to put the needs of patients and our people first at all times.
+GSK continues to monitor the situation closely, and take actions to develop its response to the pandemic.
+In doing so, GSK will continue to put the needs of patients and the company's people first at all times.